 Achieving the optimal state of mind for student learning might take more than just having your class shake their sillies out.
 Dan Siegel, interpersonal neurology guru, explains how caring relationships and reflection on emotions actually fuel brain growth.
 Spending a few of your precious instructional minutes at the start of a small group asking, “How’s your day going?” or “How are you feeling about reading today?” can provide a brain boost.

-He explains how the parts of the brain responsible for basic survival and emotions, can override everything when a human is afraid.
+He explains how the parts of the brain responsible for basic survival and emotions can override everything when a human is afraid.
 Reading can be scary for students, especially struggling readers.
 Students who experience fear around reading benefit from reassurance.
 This reassurance is powerful enough to knock their reading power fear level down.
-Take a minute to reset in anxious situations.
-Ask students to “turn on the front of their brains” could help them “unfreeze” learning.
+Take a minute to reset in situations that might make students anxious.
+Asking students to “turn on the front of their brains” could help them “unfreeze” learning.

 Pun intended here.
 Brain-imaging studies show that reading emotionally laden material triggers brain activity.
 Different emotions activate different brain regions.
 Try a reading interest inventory to get students’ opinions on how they want books to make them feel.
-Provide a list of photos of anything from sad puppies to cliff side mountain biking and ask students to rank them by interest.
-Talk about the emotions each photo evokes and direct them towards texts that match their preferences.
+Provide a list of photos of anything from sad puppies to cliff-side mountain biking and ask students to rank them by interest.
+Talk about the emotions each photo evokes and direct students toward texts that match their preferences.

 You already have a wealth of knowledge and instincts about how to move your readers forward.
 Adding brain-based strategies to your repertoire can help make your teaching as strong and flexible as spider’s silk.